aiven/aiven-docs/docs/platform/howto/use-google-private-service-connect.md

-To enable Private Service Connect access for your service in the Aiven CLI, set `user_config.privatelink_access.<service component>` to `true` for the components you want to enable.
+To enable Private Service Connect access for your service in the Aiven CLI, set `user_config.privatelink_access.<service component>` to `true` for the components to enable.
 Take the following command as an example for Apache Kafka:

 ```shell